Bryan Money: Collecting Bryan Money

 Bryan Money was never intended for circulation and was rarely carried so it was spared the normal wear of other collectible currency.
 Most imperfections consist of rim bumps and scratches from accidental damage or graffiti.
 Grading by third parties and an interest in so-called dollars increased the value of many Bryan pieces.

 Bryan Money designs were also used in other collectibles.
 These included "Campaign Bills" in which the designs were printed on material similar to paper money, and silk fabrics with embroidered designs that were used for neckties and other purposes.

 Coin collectors had little interest in Bryan Money in the late 1800s because it was not a true currency, but rather political commentary.
 Farran Zerbe raised awareness of the tokens' collectible nature when he published his definitive catalog, Bryan Money: Tokens of the Presidential Campaigns of 1896 and 1900 - Comparative and Satirical, in the July 1926 volume of The Numismatist.
 Now, due to its political relevance, both numismatists and collectors of political memorabilia take interest in Bryan Money.

 Zerbe's article captured what makes Bryan Money distinctive from other collectible currency:

 "Bryan Money is unique as a series.
 The monetary-political issue, conditions and temperament of the time, and the tolerance of disregard for the letter of the law, all being in favorable conjunction, made possible what never before or may never again occur - such a large and interesting variety of grotesque political satires in metal."

-Today, Bryan Money is cataloged by Schornstein Number (SCH) in accordance with the Token and Medal Society (TAMS) 2001 publication Bryan Money and the 2012 Bryan Money Supplement and Price Guide, both by Fred Schornstein.